 There is so much more to Sweden than Abba, Ikea and meatballs and Stockholm, the capital, is the jewel in the crown.
 An effortlessly hip city that aside from the usual sightseeing has amazing bars, restaurants and shops.

-We are massive fans of Scandi design so shopping in Stockholm is fabulous.
+We are massive fans of Scandi design so shopping in Stockholm was never going to disappoint.
 The luxury shops are Nordiska Kompaniet colloquially known as NK and Åhléns City.
 Both are huge stores located in the central shopping district of Stockholm and house all the European and American high-end labels.

 However, if you are looking for something a little more Swedish then head to Arket.
 A new Swedish store from the H&M family that has put the fun back into shopping and is aimed at the style-conscious minimalist.
 This is affordable uber cool clothing that will make you feel like you are on the set of a Nordic noir TV thriller.

 A trip to Stockholm for us wouldn't be complete without a trip to the Byredo flagship store.
 Byredo is a modern Swedish perfume house with fragrances that are all inspired by journeys and memories.
 Although Byredo packaging is luxurious and stylish, the fragrance names don't take themselves too seriously.
 Who wouldn't want a perfume, called Loose Lips, Midnight Candy or Eleventh Hour - my current favourite and on my Christmas wish list.

 If you love vintage shopping then look no further than the Södermalm neighbourhood which according to Vogue magazine is the coolest place in Europe.
 The area is full of vintage stores, concept shops like Grandpa and a fabulous independent magazine shop called Paper Cut.